 5 Step Plan

 Having a sequenced plan is a must for any group lesson, whether in-person or online!
 Here are some ideas to make your online Halloween group lesson a hit!
+(P.S.
+Get ready for a healthy dose of puns because I just can’t resist!)

 1. Make time to visit!

 While we do want to make group lessons a musical learning time, there is something to be said about talking about how life is gourd.
-(I just couldn’t resist!)

 2. Mini recital with peer feedback